Tanzania & Elephants of Amboseli Photo Safari - March 2023

 In Nairobi, you will have a day room to freshen up before departing on your international flight that same evening.

-This is an exclusive small-group photographic safari with a maximum of 6 participants (non-photographer spouses are also welcome), in 3 private vehicles (2 participants per vehicle).
-This will offer you plenty of space for equipment and guaranteed access to both sides of the photo safari vehicle.
+This is an exclusive small-group photo safari with a maximum of 6 participants (non-photographer spouses are also welcome), in 3 private vehicles (2 participants per vehicle).
+This will offer you plenty of space for photographic equipment and guaranteed access to both sides of the photo safari vehicle.

-Stu Porter will host this African wildlife photography tour and will alternate between the vehicles each day to offer photographic tuition and guidance.
+Stu Porter will host the photo tour and will alternate between the vehicles each day to offer photographic tuition and guidance.

 You will have a good chance to see and photograph the following animals: